Kennedy Space Center Launch Complex 39: Capabilities

+Discontinued

+In 2016 a decision was made not to use LC-39C.
+Because the site was within the perimeter of LC-39B, Artemis use of that pad would make LC-39C unavailable to users.

 Future development

 Previous Kennedy Space Center (KSC) Master Plan recommendations—in 1966, 1972, and 1977—noted that an expansion of KSC's vertical launch capacity could occur when the market demand existed.
 The 2007 Site Evaluation Study recommended an additional vertical launch pad, Launch Complex 49 (LC-49), to be sited north of existing LC-39B.

 As part of the Environmental Impact Study (EIS) process, this proposed launch complex was consolidated from two pads (designated in the 1963 plans as 39C and 39D) to one that would provide greater separation from LC-39B.
 The area was expanded to accommodate a wider variety of launch azimuths, helping to protect against potential overflight concerns of LC-39B.
 This LC-49 launch facility could accommodate medium to large launch vehicles.

 The 2007 Vertical Launch Site Evaluation Study concluded that a vertical launch pad could also be sited to the south of 39A, and to the north of pad 41, to accommodate small to medium launch vehicles.
 Designated as Launch Complex 48 (LC-48), this area is best suited to accommodate small to medium class launch vehicles, due to its closer proximity to LC-39A and LC-41.
 Due to the nature of these activities, required quantity-distance arcs, launch hazard impact limit lines, other safety setbacks, and exposure limits will be specified for safe operations.
 Details of the proposed launch pads were published in the Kennedy Space Center Master Plan in 2012.

 The Master Plan also notes a proposed New Vertical Launchpad northwest of LC-39B and a Horizontal Launch Area north of the LC-49 and converting the Shuttle Landing Facility (SLF) and its apron areas into a second Horizontal Launch Area.